evankiely/PyOT/PassiveThermostat/README.md

 These instances of the sensor class are not actually assigned to a variable in the script provided.
 Instead they are passed directly to the Thermostat class, as follows:

-`variableName = Thermostat(targetTemp, Sensor1, Sensor2, contactsDF)`
+`variableName = Thermostat(targetTemp, Sensor1, Sensor2)`

-Where `targetTemp` is an integer representing the desired temperature in degrees Fahrenheit (defaults to 68), `Sensor1` and `Sensor2` are instances of the Sensor class (instantiated as described above), and contactsDF is a dataframe created from the contacts.csv file.
+Where `targetTemp` is an integer representing the desired temperature in degrees Fahrenheit (defaults to 68), `Sensor1` and `Sensor2` are instances of the Sensor class (instantiated as described above).

-Finally, let's provide some contact info by creating a .csv files called "contacts" which should have the following headers: Contact, Recipient, and Malfunction.
-Under the Contact header, provide the individual's contact info, and a 1 or a 0 under the Recipient and Malfunction headers.
-A 1 under either of these indicates that the individual is to recieve notifications of those types, where Recipient is standard notifications, and Malfunction is for any notification related to a sensor failure, etc.
+Finally, let's provide some contact info by creating a .csv files called "contacts" which should have Contact and Recipient headers.
+Under the Contact header, provide the individual's contact info, and a 1 or a 0 under the Recipient.
+A 1 indicates that the individual is to recieve notifications.
+It is easier to do things this way if you need to add more than one or two people.
+It is also required that there be at least one valid contact in this list from the beginning, or there will be no authorized contacts from which to recieve commands, including those used to add additional contacts to the dataframe.

 Some of you might be confused here since I explicitly state that the notifications come through as text messages.
 This is true, but we're going to be very sneaky in how we make it happen.
 Rather than actually attaching a phone number to the Raspberry Pi by giving it a GSM/CDMA link, let's take advantage of a service the vast majority of carriers in the US, and likely other countries as well, already offer: Email -> Text.
 Within the script itself, and below, you will see an example phone number attached to the "vtext.com" domain via the @ symbol.